 Noise from a dog, or any other pet or farm animal, that is continuous and exceeds 15 minutes.

 Noise from a burglar alarm or other alarm system of any building or motor vehicle which is continuous and exceeds 15 minutes.

 The making of improper noise or disturbance or operating an automobile or motorcycle in such a manner as to cause excessive squealing or other excessive noise of the tires.

 The sounding of any horn or signaling device of an automobile, motorcycle or other vehicle for any unnecessary or unreasonable period of time.

-The operation of any power or manual lawn mower or other noise-emitting gardening equipment at any time, except between the hours of 7:00 a.m. and 8:00 p.m. on weekdays and Saturdays, and 10:00 a.m. to 8:00 p.m. on Sundays and holidays.
+The operation of any power or manual lawn mower or other noise-emitting gardening equipment at any time, except between the hours of 8:00 a.m. to 8:00 p.m. on weekdays and Saturdays, and 10:00 a.m. to 8:00 p.m. on Sundays and holidays.

 The operation of or permitting the operation of any radio, television, video cassette recorder, tape player, compact disc player, stereo, musical instrument or other sound-producing device in an unreasonable manner or with such volume so as to cause inconvenience or annoyance to the neighborhood or to disturb the quiet comfort or repose of persons in any dwelling or residence.